Schrödinger's cat: Copenhagen interpretation

 A commonly held interpretation of quantum mechanics is the Copenhagen interpretation.
-In the Copenhagen interpretation, a system stops being a superposition of states and becomes either one or the other when an observation takes place.
-This thought experiment makes apparent the fact that the nature of measurement, or observation, is not well-defined in this interpretation.
-The experiment can be interpreted to mean that while the box is closed, the system simultaneously exists in a superposition of the states "decayed nucleus/dead cat" and "undecayed nucleus/living cat", and that only when the box is opened and an observation performed does the wave function collapse into one of the two states.
+In the Copenhagen interpretation, a measurement results in only one state of a superposition.
+This thought experiment makes apparent the fact that this interpretation simply provides no explanation for the state of the cat while the box is closed.
+The wavefunction description of the system consists of a superposition of the states "decayed nucleus/dead cat" and "undecayed nucleus/living cat".
+Only when the box is opened and observed can we make a statement about the cat.

-Von Neumann interpretation
+Role of consciousness

-In 1932 John von Neumann described in his book Mathematical Foundations a pattern where the radioactive source is observed by a device, which itself is observed by another device, and so on.
+In 1932, John von Neumann described in his book Mathematical Foundations of Quantum Mechanics a pattern where the radioactive source is observed by a device, which itself is observed by another device and so on.
 It makes no difference in the predictions of quantum theory where along this chain of causal effects the superposition collapses.
 This potentially infinite chain could be broken if the last device is replaced by a conscious observer.
 This solved the problem because it was claimed that an individual's consciousness cannot be multiple.
-Neumann asserted that a conscious observer is necessary for collapse to one or the other (e.g. either a live cat or a dead cat) of the terms on the right-hand side of a wave function.
-This interpretation was later adopted by Eugene Wigner, who then rejected the interpretation in a thought experiment known as Wigner's friend.
+Eugene Wigner asserted that an observer is necessary for a collapse to one or the other (e.g., either a live cat or a dead cat) of the terms on the right-hand side of a wave function.
+Wigner discussed the interpretation in a thought experiment known as Wigner's friend.

 Wigner supposed that a friend opened the box and observed the cat without telling anyone.
 From Wigner's conscious perspective, the friend is now part of the wave function and has seen a live cat and seen a dead cat.
 To a third person's conscious perspective, Wigner himself becomes part of the wave function once Wigner learns the outcome from the friend.
 This could be extended indefinitely.